pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 ### Invite others to your organization (optional)

-To invite teammates to join your Pixie organization, see the [User Management & Sharing](/reference/admin/user-mgmt) reference docs.
+Add users to your organization to share access to Pixie Live Views, query running clusters, and deploy new Pixie clusters.
+For instructions, see the [User Management & Sharing](/reference/admin/user-mgmt) reference docs.

 ## 2. Install the Pixie CLI